Poem of Sidi Boushaki: Contents

 The grammarian Sidi Boushaki composed his poem in 150 verses in accordance the arabic poetry metre called rajaz.

 He demonstrated in this text about his mastery in the arabic prosody and poetry, which gave the poem acceptance, admiration and spread in the world.

 Summary

 The author divided his long poem into three main sections, namely the introduction, then the body, and finally the conclusion.

 In the first six verses, the author provided a summary of the content of the poem, which aims to teach Arabic grammar and ʾIʿrab according to rajaz type, which is an easy-to-memorize expression on the part of students of the Arabic language.

 Then came the text of the poem in 138 verses divided into four chapters, the first chapter is about the sentence (الجملة), the second chapter is about the preposition and postposition (الجار والمجرور), the third chapter is about the exceptional words in parsing, and the fourth chapter is about the special phrases in parsing.

-The writer concluded his poem in the chapter on the conclusion, where he singled out six verses to summarize his composition, praise God (Allah) and pray to Muhammad.
+The writer concluded his poem in the chapter on the conclusion, where he singled out six verses to summarize his composition, praise God (Allah) and send blessings upon Muhammad.